Supported cryptocurrencies:

 if x is negative then print upto loss amount

-PaimonVarcaeiii 5 days ago
+PaimonVarcaeiii 5 months ago

 Tingkat pertumbuhan PDB - Pertumbuhan PDB suatu negara memberikan perkiraan kasar tentang berapa banyak aktivitas ekonomi tambahan dan transaksi yang terjadi yang mungkin memerlukan pertumbuhan jumlah uang beredar.
 Mencetak uang terlalu jauh di atas pertumbuhan PDB berisiko menyebabkan devaluasi.